 You heard the saying: “you get what you pay for” and if you work 8-12 hours and find your feet, back or legs hurt after a shift then you might want to reconsider your footwear purchase.

-Footwear affects your muscles, ligaments and joints so the implication of wearing ill-fitting footwear (boots in this case) over a long period of time can prevent you from carrying out duties effectively and efficiently.
+Footwear affects your muscles, ligaments and joints.
+Therefore, the implication of wearing ill-fitting footwear over a long period of time can prevent you from carrying out duties efficiently.
 Worse, prevent you from living a mobile quality of life.

 Cheap PPE work boots may have some safety features but quite often they lack other features that your feet would benefit from.